HOURS OF OPERATION

 WE ARE STILL HERE FOR YOU.
 The UCC has temporarily suspended all in person services due to the COVID-19 pandemic, however, we remain committed to supporting the mental health and emotional needs of our campus community during these challenging times.
 Counselors and psychiatrists continue to provide clinical services virtually from 8am-5pm (CST), Monday to Friday.
 This includes counseling intakes, individual counseling, group counseling, crisis intervention, and psychiatry appointments.
 If you are experiencing a mental health emergency during our non-business hours, please contact 911 or go to your local emergency room.

 Psychological Assessment: We are committed to keeping our clients, staff, and community as safe as possible during the COVID-19 pandemic, therefore, due to the 1:1 close proximity required for psychological assessment, testing services have been indefinitely suspended until it is deemed safe enough to do so.
 If you require psychological testing during this time, we recommend seeking community providers who may be able to provide services during this time.
+Click on the link below for a list of referrals for testing in the community.

 STATEMENT ON DIVERSITY, INCLUSION AND JUSTICE